* Facebook shares under pressure for second day

 By Sruthi Shankar

-Investors are also focused on the Federal Reserve’s two-day policy meeting where it is expected to raise interest rates by a quarter percentage point.
-But the bigger question is how aggressive the U.S. central bank will be with monetary policy after that.
+The Fed is widely expected to increase rates by a quarter basis point at the end of its two-day meeting on Wednesday, but the bigger question is how aggressive the U.S. central bank will be with monetary policy after that.

 Traders currently expect two more rate hikes later this year, although they said policymakers could set a hawkish tone by forecasting four increases in their “dot plot” projections.